-Chromosomes with a number greater or equal to n are not considered as autosomes.
+Set the chromosome number equal to or greater than n are not considered autosome.
 If this option is used, sex chromosomes will not be used for checking parent-progeny, Mendelian conflicts, and HWE.
-A map file must be provided (see OPTION map_file).
+A map file must be provided (see OPTION chrinfo).